andreslill/mosquito-season-risk/README.md

 Which months are most suitable for mosquito activity, given a city's typical climate?
 Here we model climate-based suitability for *Ae. aegypti* and *Ae. albopictus* across cities with populations ≥ 500,000.

 **Important:** Scores represent *climate suitability only*, not confirmed mosquito presence, disease risk, or actual population abundance.
-Microclimates, urban heat islands, elevation within cities, and local habitat availability are not captured.
+City level elevation is included as contextual information.
+Elevation differences within cities, microclimates, urban heat islands, and local habitat availability are not captured.

 ---